Filarey History, Family Crest & Coats of Arms

 Another 49 words (4 lines of text) are included under the topic Early Filarey Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Filarey family to the New World and Oceana
+Migration of the Filarey family

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Filarey name or one of its variants: the name represented in many forms and recorded from the mid 17th century in the great migration from Europe.
 Migrants settled in the eastern seaboard from Newfoundland, to Maine, to Virginia, the Carolinas, and to the islands..